openpnp/openpnp/Troubleshooting-Placement-Accuracy.md

 # Bottom Vision

 ## Camera Orientation

 The correct orientation for the bottom vision camera can be verified by moving the nozzle in view with the jog controls.
 This may sound obvious but pressing the jog-up button should move the nozzle upwards in view, pressing jog-left should move the nozzle left in view.
 As the bottom vision camera settings allow rotation and flipping the image on both axes this can quickly create a confusingly oriented image that will result in placement offsets going in the wrong directions.

 ## Nozzle Center

+Even with accurate end stops plus optical homing of the top vision camera we see that the bottom vision nozzle location can slightly vary with every homing run.
+Since the nozzle center being slightly off will result in all placements being slightly off it is highly recommended to verify and if necessary correct the bottom vision nozzle center location after every homing run.

 ## Units Per Pixel

+If this value is not accurate it will result in bottom vision component offsets being under or overcompensated.
+Looking at vision debug images and resulting placement locations can give a clue here.